bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 Only a few advanced parameters are presented below; all advanced parameters can be obtained with ``$NOMAD_HOME -h advanced``.
 Also a complete list of parameters and a short description is available in :ref:`appendix_parameters`.

+.. _dmultimads:

+``DMULTIMADS_OPTIMIZATION``
+"""""""""""""""""""""""""""

+When ``BB_OUTPUT_TYPE`` contains more than one objective, the DMultiMads algorithm (see [BiLedSa2020]_) must be explicitly enabled to solve for multiobjective optimization problems.
+In the current version, it is recommended to output all evaluation points into a file such as ``HISTORY_FILE``.
+The user must do some post-processing for these results to obtain the approximation of the pareto front.
+Future version will have the option to output the pareto front in a file.

 .. _eval_queue_sort:

 ``EVAL_QUEUE_SORT``